Ekanshthegreat/JavaNinjaGame/README.md

 ### Start the Game:

-1. Click the **Play** button to start.

-2. Select a difficulty: Easy, Medium, or Hard.
+1. Select a difficulty: Easy, Medium, or Hard.

 ### Controls: